-Introduction part 3 Join the movement 'What would actually happen if I wouldn't show up here for a couple of weeks?
+Introduction part 3 Join the movement 'What would actually happen if I didn't show up here for a couple of weeks?
 Absolutely nothing.
 Everything would just go on as usual.'
-That was the insight for Joep Langen to hand in his resignation and travel.
-During his travels, he saw the huge gap between the haves and the have nots that tear countries apart.
-Back in the Netherlands, he experienced the same gap and founded Koeckebackers: a cookie factory that helps people with distance to the labour market by giving them a job.
-Some leaders in the Business for Good movement made the conversion because of a personal experience.
-Some of them, like Joep Langen, started a new company because of this.
-Others, like Feike Sijbesma, change an existing organisation.
-Henk-Jan Beltman became aware of what matters in life through his stroke and feels that responsibility.
-He adjusted his direction.
-There are also leaders in the Business for Good movement that haven't had these personal experiences.
+That was the insight for Joep Langen that led him to hand in his resignation and travel.
+During his travels, he saw the huge gap between the haves and the have-nots that tear countries apart.
+Back in the Netherlands, he experienced the same gap and founded Koeckebackers: a biscuit factory that provides jobs to people with limited access to the labour market.
+Several leaders in the Business for Good movement made the conversion because of a personal experience.
+Some of them, like Joep Langen, started a new company because of their personal experience.
+Others, like Feike Sijbesma, have changed an existing organisation.
+Henk-Jan Beltman became aware of what matters in life after he suffered a stroke and feels that responsibility.
+He adjusted his focus on life.
+There are also leaders in the Business for Good movement that have not had these personal experiences.
 The founders of Seepje were watching television when they decided to try it differently.
-Joost Rietveld was orientating a return to the Netherlands and saw both a necessity and an opportunity.
+Joost Rietveld was considering possibilities to return to the Netherlands and saw both a necessity and an opportunity.
 Karin Kerstin started doing what she believed to be the right thing to do.
-Others like Ed Breuren and Ernest van der Voort are being caught up slowly by the movement, after first setting baby steps and an idea that became bigger and bigger.
-There are numerous examples to start with Business for Good.
-Some people start with small initiatives, others reform their life completely.
-What characterises all stories is that there is a certain moment at which deliberately the choice has been made to stand for something and execute.
-Sometimes after people were already working on it for a while, sometimes at the beginning, sometimes before the beginning.
+Others like Ed Breuren and Ernest van der Voort have been absorbed into the movement after they set their first small step and the idea started to expand.
+There are countless ways for businesses to start with Business for Good.
+Some people start with small initiatives, others completely change their course.
+What all the stories have in common is the key moment a deliberate choice is made to stand for something and to act.
+Sometimes this would happen after people had already for a while been working on their business, sometimes at the beginning of their enterprise, and sometimes even before the beginning.
 These choices make them into a leader.
-They're prepared to do what is right, not what others expect.
+They are prepared to do what is right; not what others expect.
 All work together with others to make it big.
 All of them use a business case to make real impact.
-All are deploy committed to proceed.
-Because they see that it's necessary and because it brings them a lot.
-Perhaps you are struggling with the question: I want to, but how?
-The stories of organisations and leaders in part I and 2 offer guidance.
-This third part provides points of references.
-That starts with the insight that there is a lot of potential for the average Dutch organisation and leader.
-We helped lots of organisations and offer eight steps that we encounter nearly all the time.
-Finally, we share some insights about some of the challenges we see organisations struggle with.
+All are fully committed to proceed because they see that it is necessary and because it benefits them.
+Perhaps you are struggling with the question: I want to start, but how?
+The stories of the organisations and leaders in part I and 2 offer guidance.
+This third part provides tools and starts with the realisation that there is a lot of potential for average Dutch organisations and their leaders.
+We have helped lots of organisations and can offer eight steps that are encountered nearly all the time.
+Finally, we can share some insights about the challenges organisations struggle with.